But he remains a strong proponent of gold.

-Steve Forbes has had enough of the Federal Reserve and its policies to undermine the dollar.
-In this no-holds-barred interview, only with Birch Gold Group, the legendary publisher and CEO of Forbes, Inc. reveals the damage that our central bank has created.
-Plus, find out why he believes so strongly in the gold standard, and the one single scenario under which he would ever sell his gold.
+In this no-holds-barred interview exclusive with Birch Gold Group, the legendary publisher and CEO of Forbes, Inc. reveals the damage that our central bank has created with its policies that undermine the dollar.
+Find out why Steve Forbes believes so strongly in the gold standard, and the one single scenario under which he would ever sell his gold.

 Steve Forbes: The Fed will stop the Quantitative Easing, but what is disturbing is that they are going to still keep all the bonds that they bought.
-They’re not going to let them run down, which is now going to be about, when October rolls around, four and a half trillion dollars.
-So the Fed is still sinning, and those excess reserves are still an overhang and they’re still working to undermine the dollar, openly.
+They’re not going to let them run down, which is now going to be about four and a half trillion dollars by when October rolls around.
+So the Fed is still sinning, and those excess reserves are still an overhang.
+The Fed is still working to undermine the dollar, openly.

 Steve Forbes: Well the overhang is so huge, it’s unprecedented.
 They don’t have to do anything, it’s already there.
 And they just have to hope that the flood doesn’t sweep away the town.